 Shared line appearance in Microsoft Teams

-Shared line appearance is part of the delegation feature that lets a user choose a delegate to answer or handle calls on their behalf.
+Shared line appearance lets a user choose a delegate to answer or handle calls on their behalf.
 This feature is helpful if a user has an administrative assistant who regularly handles the user's calls.
-In the context of shared line appearance, a manager is someone who authorizes a delegate to make or receive calls on their behalf, and a delegate can make and receive calls on behalf of someone else.
+In the context of shared line appearance, a manager is someone who authorizes a delegate to make or receive calls on their behalf.
+A delegate can make or receive calls on behalf of the delegator.

-This feature is only available in Teams Only deployment mode.
-For more details on Teams deployment modes, see Understand Microsoft Teams and Skype for Business coexistence and interoperability
+This feature is only in Teams Only deployment mode.
+For more information on Teams deployment modes, see Understand Microsoft Teams and Skype for Business coexistence and interoperability

-Both managers and delegates need to have Phone System with PSTN connectivity (either a Calling Plan license or Direct Routing OnlineVoiceRoutingPolicy).
+Both managers and delegates must have a Phone System license with PSTN connectivity (Calling Plan, Operator Connect, or Direct Routing).
 The shared line experience is part of delegation and is included with Phone System.
-For additional details on the licensing model, See Microsoft Teams service description.
+For more information on licensing, see Microsoft Teams service description.

 Shared line appearance feature availability